 How should faith inform our politics?
-How do we balance our convictions without compromising our values when it’s time to vote this fall?
-Joanna and Dustin talk with Justin Giboney, founder of The AND Campaign and author of Compassion and Conviction, about faith, politics, and the false choices we create.
+How do we balance our convictions without compromising our values when it's time to vote this fall?
+Joanna Meyer and Dustin Moody talk with Justin Giboney, founder of The AND Campaign and author of Compassion and Conviction, about faith, politics, and the false choices we create.

 On the brokenness of political parties:

 "Political parties...are made by man...They're made with human hands; as a broken society, there's going to be brokenness within your party.
 If you can't identify that, then you also can't correct it."

 On the background of The AND Campaign:

 "What we were trying to do was respond to the false dichotomy that if you cared about justice, people felt like you had to go to the left; if you cared about moral order, people felt like you had to go to the right.
 But what about people who cared about both?
 If you look at the walk of Jesus, He always had His convictions...but there was always compassion there."